 How do you create the charts?

-Where do you collect sales from?
+Where do you collect sales and streaming data from?

 Do you count downloads?

 Yes, of course - we have counted music downloads since 2004, starting within a couple of months of iTunes launching in the UK, when digital music was still a tiny proportion of all music sales.

 Yes, we do.
 From the July 2014, audio streams started counting towards a chart placing on the Official Singles Chart - and from March 2015, audio streams count towards the Official Artist Albums Chart.
 To date, the services contributing span Spotify, Deezer, Napster, O2 Tracks (Musicqubed), rara, Rdio, Blinkbox Music and XBox Music.
 To reflect the difference between streams and purchases, 100 streams are counted as equivalent to 1 single purchase (whether download, CD or vinyl) and 1,000 streams to 1 album purchase (whether download, CD or vinyl) for chart purposes.

 We also count video streams too, but these feed into our industry data services, and do not currently feed into the Official Charts themselves.